jcs-instructor/mobtimer/backlog.md

 Next

+- [ ] Refactoring: Change mockCurrentTime.ts to mockMobTimer and derive from mobTimer, allowing us to combine these 2 lines into one:
+      From:
+      const mobTimer = new MobTimer();
+      const mockCurrentTime = createMockCurrentTime(mobTimer);
+      To:
+      const mockMobTimer = new MockMobTimer();

 - [x] Revisit tolerance seconds in \*.test.ts files (often 0.1) - but maybe not needed or could be much smaller, e.g., 0.01?
 - [ ] Make the UI timeout shorter so it's not choppy, especially last second.
+      (One-second delay in Timer.tsx can make browser clients off by 0.000 to 0.999 seconds from each other; interval is currently 1000 ms - maybe shorten - at least at first)

 - [ ] WIP: Bug on clean start: When start all tasks and join a mob for the first time, we get this error message in the browser console: "The connection to ws://localhost:4000/ was interrupted while the page was loading."
 And the play button says, "Start (temp hack)"
       - Not reproducible on Ethan's machine